There have been so far about three general reactions to the concocted Jussie Smollett psychodrama.

 Again, amen, it does say a lot, Jussie.

 None of recent concocted racially motivated attacks have had any effect in demolishing public credibility about even the most improbable allegations of such assaults.
 Indeed, in our Orwellian world of racial melodrama, those who rushed to judgment to condemn Donald Trump and his supporters for Smollett’s suffering, turned 180 degrees on hearing the news of the Smollett fabrication.
 They now soberly and judiciously warned us not to do what they had just done.
-Instead America was “to wait for all the facts” and not “rush to judgement” in assuming that Smollett was guilty of fraud.
+Instead, America was “to wait for all the facts” and not “rush to judgment” in assuming that Smollett was guilty of fraud.

 Smollett has shown that the most absurd narratives imaginable will continue to gain credence because they fill a deep psychological, cultural—and, yes, careerist—need for millions in the country to believe that hate crimes are epidemic, that they are the currency of the Right, and that they can only be addressed by more government scrutiny of a particular class of victimizers such as the Duke Lacrosse team, the Covington kids, or Smollett’s mythic red-hatted Trump racists.

-(A cynic might have advised Smollett to have first checked that the anticipated surveillance cameras under which he staged the attack were pointing in the right direction, and that he should have ensured his “Empire”hirelings did not buy their sundry assault gear—masks, hats, etc.—all at the same store or at least not on film, and that Smollett himself should have not written them a traceable check for their services, and that he should have written into his script antifreeze dousing instead of household bleach that freezes at about 5 degrees.)
+(A cynic might have advised Smollett to have first checked that the anticipated surveillance cameras under which he staged the attack were pointing in the right direction and that he should have ensured his “Empire” hirelings did not buy their sundry assault gear—masks, hats, etc.—all at the same store or at least not on film, and that Smollett himself should have not written them a traceable check for their services, and that he should have written into his script antifreeze dousing instead of household bleach that freezes at about 5 degrees.)

 In 2019 America, the number of those likely victimized far outnumbers the shrinking pool of likely victimizers.
 The rewards and publicity for being a concocted victim of a frenzied Trump supporter far outweigh the possible downside of fabricating the entire incident.
 As we saw with the Kavanaugh and Covington fiascoes, if a crime could or should be true, then it more or less is.